lpancescu/xhr-memory-leak/README.rst

-The Timeline tool from Google Chrome shows the number of listeners and nodes increasing every 5 seconds (for the nodes, it's a significant increase: it already reached hundreds of thousands of nodes within minutes), and they appear to never be garbage-collected).
+The Timeline tool from Google Chrome shows the number of listeners and nodes increasing every 5 seconds (for the nodes, it's a significant increase: it already reached hundreds of thousands of nodes within minutes), and they appear to never be garbage-collected.
 The stack trace corresponding to each of these increases in the number of nodes points to the function ``refreshPart`` from ``hudson-behavior.js``.